-The Board has delegated direct oversight of risk management, other than financial risk management and SHE risk management, to the BRC.
+The Board has delegated direct oversight of risk management, other than financial risk management and safety, health and environment ('SHE') risk management, to the BRC.

 The Board has delegated to the Executive Team the responsibility for establishing GrainCorp's risk framework and for implementing the internal controls and other systems and processes to manage risk.